ACCLAB/DABEST-python/docs/source/tutorial.rst

     two_groups_unpaired = dabest.load(df, idx=("Control 1", "Test 1"), resamples=5000)

-Calling this ``Dabest`` object gives you a gentle greeting, as well as the comparisons that can be computed.
+Calling this :py:class:`Dabest`; object gives you a gentle greeting, as well as the comparisons that can be computed.

 .. code-block:: python3